everardo07/buggy_ros2/README.md

 ```
 <img src="fotosbuggy/buggy_gazebo.png" width="800">

-As a SDF file is used to define what a robot looks like, a SDF file to define the robot's environment is necessary to test the algorithms.
+As a SDF file is used to define what a robot looks like, a SDF file to define the robot's environment is necessary for testing the algorithms.
 The scenario is a copy of the Eupen race track.

 <img src="fotosbuggy/enviroment_buggy.png" width="900">